szeyick/University/INF60009 - Database Analysis and Design/Lab Solutions/Lab 4 - Redundancies and Constraints/README.md

 **Write the schema for the entity**

-LOCATION(AreaCode, Section, LocName) // Where AreaCode and Section are underlined
+LOCATION(AreaCode, Section) // Where AreaCode and Section are underlined

 **How many Primary Keys does this schema have?**